just-krivi/eth-sepolia-faucet/README.md

 make db-down
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000/api/schema/swagger-ui/`
+Streamlit will be available at `http://localhost:8501`

 ## API Documentation